Skip to main content

 Descriptive image of key principles, Well-being, People, Partnership and Intergration, prevention

-4.8 Our aim is to support learning and improvement, therefore performance review activities will also consider a local authority’s capacity to continuously improve its social services functions.
+As our aim is to support learning and improvement, performance review activities will also consider a local authority’s capacity to continuously improve its social services functions.

-4.10 The Well-being of Future Generations (Wales) Act 2015 and Local Government and Election (Wales) Act 2021 supports the approach and arrangements for the inspection of local authorities either by individual inspectorates or jointly between Estyn, WAO and CIW.
+The Well-being of Future Generations (Wales) Act 2015 and Local Government and Election (Wales) Act 2021 supports the approach and arrangements for the inspection of local authorities either by individual inspectorates or jointly between Estyn, Audit Wales and CIW.

-4.11 Inspection Wales is a programme of collaborative working between ourselves and:
+Inspection Wales is a programme of collaborative working between us and:

 • The Auditor General and Audit Wales (AW)